South Haven police land grant for bulletproof vests

-SOUTH HAVEN — The South Haven Police Department is the recipients of a $4,400 federal grant that will go toward 11 bulletproof vests for officers.
+South Haven Police Department is the recipient of a $4,400 federal grant that will go toward 11 bulletproof vests for officers.

-Police Chief Natalie Thompson announced the news to South Haven City Council members Monday.
+Police Chief Natalie Thompson announced the news to South Haven City Council members this past Monday.

 “Every five years, officers’ vests are replaced with new ones to adhere to expiration of protection standards,” Thompson said.